Hex (1973 film): Plot

 In 1919, immediately after the First World War, a loosely knit band of motorcyclists back from fighting in Europe is making their way across the United States to seek their fortunes in California.
-Among them are five men: Whizzer, Golly, Jimbang, Chupo, and Giblets; and one woman, China.
-In rural Nebraska, the men come upon a small town called Bingo, where they are challenged to a race by a local hot rodder.
+Among them are five men: Archibald "Whizzer" Overton, Golly, Jimbang, Chupo, and Gibson "Giblets" Meredith; and one woman, China.
+In rural Nebraska, the men come upon a small town called Bingo, where they are challenged to a race by local hot rodder Billy.
 The outcome of the race is disputed, and the bikers flee into the surrounding countryside.

 They seek refuge on a remote farm owned by two sisters, Acacia and Oriole, whose recently deceased father was a Native American shaman.
 The stern Oriole agrees to let the group spend the night in the barn.
 In the middle of the night, Giblets attempts to rape Acacia, who fends him off.
 In retaliation, Oriole casts a hex on him.
 Shortly after, Giblets is attacked outside by an owl, which digs its claws into his eye sockets, killing him.

 The group find Giblets' body the next morning, and Oriole supplies them a wheelbarrow and a shovel, telling them she does not want him buried on her land.
 They hold a funeral for Giblets under Acacia and Oriole's supervision.
 The younger, impressionable Acacia becomes enamored of Golly, and the two quickly grow close.
 Meanwhile, Whizzer teaches Oriole how to drive a motorcycle, during which she crashes it.
 When Whizzer makes romantic advances toward Oriole, China interjects, revealing that Whizzer is not actually a veteran, and is merely an ex-mechanic from Kansas City who has invented a grandiose story about his life.
 The two women begin to fight when Oriole insults China.
 Oriole subsequently places strands of China's hair in the mouth of a toad, before sewing its mouth shut and using it as an effigy.